SampleVu-Development/SampleVu/README.md

 npm install
 ```

 Personal recommendation for cloning, branching, or any other git actions is by using [GitHub Desktop](https://desktop.github.com/).
+This enables easy fetch, pull, and merging, as well as consistent committing, branching, and pushing options.

 Refer to [Next.js documentation wherever possible](https://nextjs.org/docs/testing#jest-and-react-testing-library).